Baseball City Stadium

 Baseball City Stadium was a stadium located in Davenport, Florida (near Haines City) that was in use from 1988 to 2002.
 It was a portion of the Boardwalk and Baseball theme park.
-The two facilities adjoined at the intersection of Interstate 4 and Route 27, about 25 mi southwest of Orlando.
+The two facilities adjoined at the interchange of Interstate 4 and Route 27, about 25 mi southwest of Orlando.
 The facility had five practice fields in addition to the stadium.
 It was primarily used for baseball and was the spring training home of Kansas City Royals prior to the team moving to Surprise Stadium in 2003.
 The ballpark had a capacity of 8,000 people.